cabrerahector/wordpress-popular-posts/readme.txt

 * *Thumbnails are not being displayed.*

-Please make sure that: 1) your current host is running PHP 4.3 or higher, 2) your host has the GD library installed, 3) the cache subfolder (wordpress-popular-posts/scripts/cache/) has writing permissions (chmodd it to 777 if you're unsure about this), and 4) your popular posts has images to display.
+Please make sure that: 1) your current host is running PHP 4.3 or higher, 2) your host has the GD library installed, 3) the cache subfolder (wordpress-popular-posts/scripts/cache/) is *writable* (chmodd it to 777 if you're unsure about this), and 4) your popular posts has images to display.

 * *I'm getting a "Sorry.
 No data so far." message.
 What's wrong?*